-Management continues to monitor and reduce the level of problem assets by working with borrowers to identify options, such as loan restructurings, which may help borrowers facing difficulties.
-The number of restructured loans has been greatly reduced over the last four years.
-Net loan charge-offs during the year ended December 31, 2022 totaled \$1.0 million, compared to \$1.3 million for the year ended December 31, 2021.
-Approximately 24 loans were charged-off during the year ended December 31, 2022, compared to 39 loans during the year ended December 31, 2021.
-Charge-offs of \$1.3 million during the year were related to the student loan portfolio.
-The percentage of net charge-offs to average loans was 0.10%, for the year ended December 31, 2022.
+Management continues to monitor and reduce the level of problem assets by working with borrowers to identify options, such as loan modifications, which may help borrowers facing difficulties.
+Net loan charge-offs during the year ended December 31, 2023 totaled \$2.3 million, compared to \$1.0 million for the year ended December 31, 2022.
+Charge-offs of \$2.6 million during the year ended December 31, 2022 were related to the student loan portfolio.
+The percentage of net charge-offs to average loans was 0.25%, for the year ended December 31, 2023 and 0.10% for the year ended December 31, 2022.